How Does Scoring Work In Formula 1?

 In Formula 1, scoring is determined by the positions drivers finish races in.
 The better position you finish in, the more points you receive.

 Although people not very familiar with the sport may think that racers can't score in Formula 1, that is far from the truth.
 In fact, while winning races is certainly important, scoring points is the bigger goal in a Formula 1 season.

-To understand point scoring in Formula 1, first the season format must be understood.
-One season has around 20 races, or Grand Prix weekends, hosted all throughout the world.
+To understand point scoring in Formula 1, first, the season format must be understood.
+Each season has 23 races, or Grand Prix weekends, hosted all throughout the world.
 In those races, drivers are awarded points depending on what place they finish.
-Those points are added throughout the year, and whoever has the most points at the end of the season is declared World Champion.
+Those points are added throughout the year, and whichever driver has the most points at the end of the season is declared the Driver’s World Champion.

 The points system in Formula 1 has changed many times during its long history.
 Today, the 10 best-placed drivers in a race get points as follows:

 In addition, the driver that posts the fastest lap in the race also gets an extra point, as long as they are in the top 10.

-For teams that do not have the means to contend for the World Championships, finishing inside the scoring zone is considered to be the goal, and for some teams doing so is what characterizes a successful race weekend.
+For teams that do not have the means to contend for the World Championships, finishing inside the scoring zone is considered to be the goal, and for some teams, doing so is what characterizes a successful race weekend.
 Analyzing the point standings is a good way to understand which teams are the strongest.
 Points are also used to compare teammates.
-If throughout a season, a driver has many more points than their teammate, it can be said that they have been performing better than the teammate, as they have the same car with the same potential.
+If, throughout a season, a driver has many more points than their teammate, it can be said that they have been performing better than the teammate, as they have similar cars using the same setup.